We're all about scaling content creation.

 tinyEmail comes equipped with a collection of pre-built modules that you can use and customize.
 Click the button and scroll down the list.
 The modules are organized by Category label.

-That's all, you can now save and reuse multiple content blocks easily, saving time and resources.
+You can now save and reuse multiple content blocks easily, saving time and resources.